Wisconsin Sports Betting in 2023

 Wisconsin sports gambling winnings are taxable and must be reported on your income tax return.
 As such, any winnings from your respective sports betting activities will be treated similarly.

-While Wisconsinites now have one retail location and limited mobile options for partaking in legal sports betting, the desire for statewide online and mobile wagering, in particular, may draw them to nearby neighborly options.
+Currently, Wisconsin sports bettors have only one retail location on casino grounds and limited mobile options for legal online sports betting.
+The desire for statewide online and mobile wagering, in particular, may draw bettors to a wide range of nearby options.

-Illinois has recorded its first $5 billion in sports betting, while Iowa and Michigan have all launched legal online and in-person sports wagering, too.
+Illinois has recorded its first $5 billion in sports betting, while Iowa and Michigan have also launched legal online and in-person sports wagering.

 The pros and cons of Wisconsin sports betting